 pau d’arco tincture or tea – 2 tsp or cups per day

 caprylic acid – at least 2 caps daily

 I personally took a bottle of astragalus tablets 2 2twice-ish daily and now I am switching to Monolauren daily for 3 months with vitamin C and cats claw tincture daily for at least the next 3-4 weeks for intensive antiviral support.
 I am also taking ashwaganda as an energy tonic to support my stress levels during this unusual time to be working in medicine, and a probiotic.
-For my personalized medicine I have a thyroid support formula alongside my thryoid medication as I have Hashimotos thyroiditis.
-Finally I drink homemade nettle tea or lavender/ chamomile tea and am doing the best I can to get cooked or fresh greens every day.
+For my personalized medicine I have an herbal thyroid support formula alongside my Armor thyroid medication as I have Hashimotos thyroiditis.
+Finally, I drink homemade nettle tea or lavender/ chamomile tea and am doing the best I can to get cooked or fresh greens most days.

 Best of luck out there friendly readers.
-How we as humans conduct ourselves in these emergencies can illustrate where we need to work on ourselves and where we shine bright.
-This is an excellent time-out-of-time for insight, awareness and evolution.
+How we as humans conduct ourselves in these pandemic times can illustrate where we need to work on ourselves and where we shine bright.
+This is an excellent time for insight, awareness and evolution.
 Its also a perfect time for devolution and hopelessness.
-Reach out and find the resources you need to be your best self if you can: many providers are providing sliding scale or free services and telemedicine is blooming.
+Reach out and find the resources you need or ask a friend to listen awhile: many providers are providing sliding scale or free servicesand telemedicine is blooming.
 The world is small with the internet.
-Kindness can be found in bugs on a sidewalk or a strangers smile from 6 feet.
+Kindness can be found in bugs on a sidewalk or a smiling eyes from 6 feet.
 If nothing else is true, it is that we are in this together.

 When I went to San Francisco for holiday, the plan was not to get caught in a COVID19 community spread hotspot during my intern year in Internal Medicine.
 The plan was to get some heavy mist, ocean waves, redwood love and friend time.
 I got 2 out of the 4.
 What I received instead was some insight into my core values of medicine, health and healing and an increased horror of capitalism.